programming-notes/cheering-mascot-sinatra-2-asynchronous-forms-challenge/README.md

 ### Release 4: Handle the Response
 Now that we're getting an appropriate response back from the server, it's time to do something with it.
 We need to add the text returned from the server to the DOM.

-We'll need to determine what we want to happen once we receive the response to our request from the server.
+We'll need to determine what exactly we want to happen once we receive the response from the server and translate that to code.
 When we call `.ajax()`, we can chain other method calls that determine what should happen if the request succeeds, if it fails, or what should always happen.

 - `jqXHR.done(function( data, textStatus, jqXHR ) {});`
 - `jqXHR.fail(function( jqXHR, textStatus, errorThrown ) {});`